Personality Types in the Classroom: Understanding How

 As Extraverted Intuition is a thinking function, people of Extraverted Intuitive types come at life from a place of exploration, curiosity and openness.
 People of Extraverted Intuition pay more attention to observing and understanding than making judgments.

 People of Extraverted Intuitive types are often popular who see life from different angles and enjoy discovering unusual solutions to complex situations.
-While other Psychological Types might avoid the chaos, those with extraverted intuition feel messy circumstances are thrilling that demand innovative strategies.
+While other Psychological Types might avoid the chaos, those with extraverted intuition feel messy circumstances are thrilling that demand effective strategies.

 The dominant function of those with Introverted Intuition remains concentrated on noticing a situation at work.
-People of Introverted Intuition types would frequently ask questions like “What else is happening here?” which keeps them focused on examining underlying patterns, themes, and inspirations.
+People of Introverted Intuition types would frequently ask questions like “What else is happening here?” which keeps them focussed on examining underlying patterns, themes, and inspirations.

 People of introverted Intuitive types are forward-thinkers and love putting together broad-range visions and plans to accomplish.
 For those of Introverted Intuition psychological type, it is easy to foresee how things will happen and sense evolving patterns and their impact on the upcoming time.
 While paying more attention to what might happen in future, they can skillfully see the inner of themselves and others.
 People with Introverted Intuition are not happy to leave things how they are.